-In the second quarter of 2023, the Company invested \$ 5.0 million consisting primarily of internal use software and cash in exchange for a 50% non-controlling ownership interest in Scope 23 LLC, an entity that provides a platform for shippers to track and manage their greenhouse gas emissions.
+In the second quarter of 2023, the Company invested \$5.0 million consisting primarily of internal use software and cash in exchange for a 50% non-controlling ownership interest in Scope 23 LLC, an entity that provides a platform for shippers to track and manage their greenhouse gas emissions.
 Our interest is being accounted for under ASC 323, Investments - Equity Method and Joint Ventures.
-For the three months ended March 31, 2024, activity was not material.
-The carrying value of our investment was \$4.9 million as of March 31, 2024.
+For the three and six months ended March 31, 2024, June 30, 2024 and 2023, activity was not material.
+The carrying value of our investment was \$4.9 million \$4.8 million as of March 31, 2024 June 30, 2024.

-All of our equity investments, as well as our note receivable from MLSI, are included in internal use software and other noncurrent assets on the consolidated balance sheets.
+All of our equity investments, as well as our note notes receivable from MLSI and Platform Science, Inc., are included in internal use software and other noncurrent assets on the consolidated balance sheets.
 Gains or losses on our equity investments are recognized within other expenses (income)-net on the consolidated statements of comprehensive income.